Skip to content

 Are shortbread cookies soft or crisp?

-Shortbread is a wonderful balance of tender and slightly crisp textures when you bite into it.
-At first, there will be a light crunch, followed by a melt-in-your-mouth sensation.
+Shortbread is a wonderful balance of tender and slightly crisp textures.
+There will be a light crunch, followed by a wonderful melt-in-your-mouth sensation.

 Can shortbread be made with margarine?